Sharpstown, Houston: Histories of public schools

 Long Middle School was built in 1957.
 Sutton was built in 1958, and McNamara opened in 1958.
 Bonham was built 1962.
 Emerson was erected in 1963.
 Neff opened in 1964.
 White opened in 1967.
 Sharpstown Junior-Senior High School opened in 1968; the high school split and moved to its own campus in 1969.
 In February 1995 Sugar Grove, built in former church property, opened as a relief school.
 Sands Point opened in 1998 as a relief school for Emerson, Piney Point, and Walnut Bend.
 Repairs and renovations of Sugar Grove were completed by January 1999.
 In the early 2000s (decade), the areas north of Sands Point Drive were zoned to Sharpstown Middle School; at a later point they were rezoned to Revere.
 Sharpview Elementary School was temporarily established at 7734 Mary Bates in order to relieve some Sharpstown-area elementary schools; Sharpview opened fall 2000 and closed in spring 2004.
 Sugar Grove received a grades 5–6 attendance boundary in 2009.

 In 2011 Sharpstown Middle was consolidated with Sharpstown International High School to form a new 6–12 school, Sharpstown International School.
-The new 6–12 school took attendance boundaries from Lee High School and Sharpstown High School, while Sugar Grove Middle School took portions of the boundary from Sharpstown Middle School.
+The new 6–12 school took attendance boundaries from Lee High School (now Wisdom High School) and Sharpstown High School, while Sugar Grove Middle School took portions of the boundary from Sharpstown Middle School.
 As of 2012, Sharpstown International School now has no boundary, with Sugar Grove Middle School and Sharpstown High School controlling its former middle and high school boundaries.

 Liberty High School, an alternative high school for recent immigrants, was from 2017 on the campus of Sharpstown International.
 In 2022 it moved to the Houston Community College (HCC) Gulfton Campus.